-- one or more exempt beneficial owners (as defined under FATCA and the IGA); - Active Non-Financial Foreign Entities ("Active NFFEs", as described in the Annex I of the IGA); - US persons which are not Specified US Persons (as defined under FATCA); or

-• financial institutions that are not Nonparticipating Financial Institutions for FATCA purposes (as defined under FATCA).
+- one or more exempt beneficial owners (as defined under FATCA and the IGA); - Active Non-Financial Foreign Entities ("Active NFFEs", as described in the Annex I of the IGA); - US persons which are not Specified US Persons (as defined under FATCA); or - financial institutions that are not Nonparticipating Financial Institutions for FATCA purposes (as defined under FATCA).

 The Company will make all reasonable efforts to fulfill the above requirements in order to comply with the "Collective Investment Vehicle" status under FATCA.
-Accordingly, (i) the Board shall have the right to reject any application by an investor that does not fall within one of the categories mentioned above; (ii) in order to maintain the Company's "Collective Investment Vehicle" FATCA status, investors shall only subscribe for and hold Shares through a financial institution falling under one of the categories mentioned above; (iii) the Board shall have the right to make proposals, including the compulsory redemption of Shares, to existing Shareholders whose holding of Company's Shares is not in compliance or became non-compliant with the above-mentioned rules in order to take necessary steps to render their holding compliant with the Company's Shares is not in compliance whose holding of the Company's Shares is not in compliance with the above-mentioned rules, in accordance with the Articles.
+Accordingly, (i) the Board shall have the right to reject any application by an investor that does not fall within one of the categories mentioned above; (ii) in order to maintain the Company's "Collective Investment Vehicle" FATCA status, investors shall only subscribe for and hold Shares through a financial institution falling under one of the categories mentioned above; (iii) the Board shall have the right to make proposals, including the compulsory redemption of Shares, to existing Shareholders whose holding of Company's Shares is not in compliance or became non-compliant with the above-mentioned rules in order to take necessary steps to render their holding compliant with the Company's FATCA status; and more generally (iv) the Board shall have the right to compulsorily redeem shares of any Shareholder whose holding of the Company's Shares is not in compliance with the abovementioned rules, in accordance with the Articles.

 As a result, the Company shall have no direct individual investors in its register of shareholders, other than entities falling within one of the categories above.
-The shareholders in the register of shareholders shall notify the Transfer Agent and either the Management Company or the Company (in a manner agreed between the Company and the shareholders) if their FATCA status changes (see below paragraph 13.1 for further detail on a "change of circumstances").
+The shareholders in the register of shareholders shall notify the UCI Administrator and either the Management Company or the Company (in a manner agreed between the Company and the shareholders) if their FATCA status changes (see below paragraph 13.1 for further detail on a "change of circumstances").
 Such notification should be made as soon as practicable and no later than 30 days of such change.